betterscientificsoftware/python-for-hpc/_posts/2020-06-24-python-packages-and-spack.md

     spack find --paths

-Having installed your package, you can resursively load your modules with one command.
+Having installed your package, you can recursively load your modules with one command.
 But first you must have Spack's shell commands enabled:

     . $SPACK_ROOT/share/spack/setup-env.sh